German East Africa Company: Founding

 The wealth that could be gained from Africa sparked interest from Germany.
 The African colonies were where natural resources and consumers could be found.
 Hunting wild animals was a popular sport at the turn of the century, and Africa had this to offer.
 Products available from Africa were important imports to Germany, and one view of the era was that the most important resource of Africa was the native people.
-At the end of the 19th century, the Eastern Arc Mountains became important areas of research.
-Reginald Moreau and Adolf Engler wrote important publications on the area's plant and animal life.
+At the beginning of the 20th century, the Amani Research Institute in the Usambara Mountains became an important centre for agricultural and botanical research.
+Reginald Moreau, Adolf Engler and other German scientists wrote important publications on the area's plant and animal life.

 Operations

-Mining took place in all three countries the German East African Company occupied.
-“From 13,000 to 16,000 were engaged in railway construction, and 3,000 were in mining.”
-They were exporting many different types of goods, such as coffee, rubber, to Europe.
-In addition, they were building roads and railways by felling trees to connect the three countries where their company was operating.
+Farming and mining took place in all territories the German East African Company occupied.
+The German colonizers were exporting many different types of goods, such as coffee, rubber, to Europe.
+In addition, they were building roads and railways to connect the regions where their company was operating.

 People involved in the company

 Carl Peters

 Carl Peters was born on September 27, 1856, in Hanover, Germany.
 Peters was awarded scholarships to attend college, where he studied history, philosophy, and law, and became a successful journalist.
 After some time, Peters became interested in colonization, and he then changed his focus in life to become one of the principal founders of the German East Africa Company.
 He made significant contributions towards the company, which made him a widely recognized explorer.
 For example, Peters convinced the indigenous peoples of East Africa to give Germany control of their land, allowing Germany to have a colony in East Africa.
 He was able to do this by impressing the natives by firing guns, wearing impressive clothing, and flying flags.
 After the Germans took control, Peters became the administrator of the region until his dismissal because of his brutal treatment of the natives.
-He was known by the natives as Mkono wa Damu, meaning “the man with blood on his hands”.
+He was known by the natives as "mkono wa damu", meaning "the man with blood on his hands".
 He was put on trial and found guilty, although the decision was criticized by the German press.
-His ill-treatment of the indigenous people earned him an end to his otherwise successful career, and because of the extreme negative response, he lost most of his prestige—there are still streets named after him, but he is neglected by most historians.
+His poor treatment of the indigenous people earned him an end to his otherwise successful career, and because of the extreme negative response, he lost most of his prestige; many streets named after him have since been renamed, and he is neglected by most historians.